sfomuseum/wasm-age/README.md

 Currently this application only support encrypting and decrypting strings using `age`'s "scrypt" identity (passwords).

+It also expects to work with plain-text values.
+Specifically all uses of the `File` web APIs to read or write local files assume plain-text data.

 ## Building

 There is a pre-built `age.wasm` binary in the [www/wasm](www/wasm) folder but if you need or want to rebuilt it the easiest thing is to use the handy `wasmjs` Makefile target: